aldur/aldur.github.io/_posts/2023-10-15-migrating-to-cloudflare-pages.md

 #### The RSS feed

 The RSS feed needs special treatment.
-If someone consumes this blog only through the feed, they'll need to manually edit the feed URI to get new posts.
-So, we want to notify them: We will create a static new RSS entry that points to the new website.
+If someone consumes this blog only through the feed, they'll need to manually edit the feed URI to get new posts, and we want to notify them.
+We will create a static new RSS entry that points to the new website.

 {:.text-align-center}